Want to give glamping a try? We reserved a glamping experience at El Capitan Canyon in Goleta, California and you should too.

 This was our safari tent.
 There were hardwood floors, two double beds, a bedside table between the beds with an alarm clock, lamp, and flashlight.
 There was also a large chest that contained extra blankets, a heater, a fan, and a table and chairs.
 We were thankful for the electricity because it was a little chilly in the evenings, and we were able to keep our cell phones charged.

 Similar to a hotel there were maps and information about what we could do in the area, and even a bowl of toiletry items.
 Everything we needed was provided included towels and linens.
 The only thing we needed to take was cooking utensils, we also took our own portable grill, although there is a grill provided for over the fire pit.

-We spotted the prairie dog above at the playground.
-He wasn't scared of us at all and Flynn was fascinated watching it pushing the earth up out of its tunnel.
+We also spotted a prairie dog at the playground.
+He wasn’t scared of us, and Flynn was fascinated watching it pushing the earth out of its tunnel.

 On our way back, we spotted a small sign almost hidden by the brush for the Paradise Trail.
 Of course, I insisted that we take that one too.
 It takes you on quite a steep climb to the Overlook.
 Thankfully though once you have reached the top, it’s all downhill to get back to El Capitan Canyon.